arruko/aws-sts/README.md

 ## Setup

 The recommended approach to use this role is an Ansible Galaxy requirement to your Ansible playbook project.

+## Role Variables

+Please refer to the [defaults file](/defaults/main.yml) for an up to date list of input parameters.

 ### Installing using Ansible Galaxy